Greater Ukraine: Claimed regions

 Ukraine seriously claiming territories of neighbouring states is not considered possible.
-(Foreign claims against Ukrainian territory have been acted on in the Russian Federation's 2014 annexation of Crimea, its covert military support of separatism in the Donbas region, and aggressive rhetoric by the Russian government.)
+Foreign claims against Ukrainian territory have been acted on in the Russian Federation's 2014 annexation of Crimea, its covert military support of separatism in the Donbas region, aggressive rhetoric by the Russian government, and ultimately the 2022 invasion.
 In the case of Russian–Ukrainian conflict, radical Ukrainian nationalists could try to take advantage in the north Caucasus or elsewhere.

-Kuban

-Ukrainians first settled the Kuban in 1792 and until the mid-twentieth century the majority of the population there identified themselves as Little Russians or Ukrainians.
-However the percentage of those who identified themselves as Ukrainians dropped from an official 55% (1926) to 0.9% (2002).